 Everything from this point onward pertains to waxing the exterior.
-If you want a sealant recommendation, I highly suggest you give Jescar Power Lock a try.
+If you want a sealant recommendation, I highly suggest you try Jescar Power Lock.
 In longevity alone, it has beaten most of the boat wax I’ve tried in the past, even those made by household brands like West Marine.

 Apply the recommended amount of the sealant or wax on the buffer, then start waxing.